Master of Science in Nursing, MSN

 Total Credit Hours | 37-49 |

-The TAMU-CC College of Graduate Studies Recency of Credit rule requires that all credit earned for a graduate degree must be completed within seven years of the first semester in which a student is enrolled in a graduate program.
+The TAMU-CC Recency of Credit rule requires that all credit earned for a graduate degree must be completed within seven years of the first semester in which a student is enrolled in a graduate program.
 This requirement means that students are expected to complete their MSN program in seven years.
-In rare situations, an exception to this seven-year policy may be granted from the Dean for the College Graduate Studies when a student is unable to complete courses in this time.
+In rare situations, an exception to this seven-year policy may be granted by the Provost when a student is unable to complete courses in this time.
 The student must complete a request with an explanation as to why the exception should be made as soon as the student determines that courses will not be completed within this time frame.
 The request should be submitted to the Graduate Nursing Department Academic Advisor.

 Program Options